talenttinaapi/Functional-UI_Tests_Kurtosys/README.md

 # Functional UI Tests for Kurtosys Website

-This repository contains automated functional UI tests using Selenium WebDriver for the Kurtosys website.
+This repository contains automated functional UI tests using Selenium WebDriver for the Kurtosys main website.

 ## Table of Contents